The blameless blog

 How Can Blameless Help?

 CI/CD in DevOps is becoming integral to any engineering organization.
 Blameless can help your DevOps team by making DevOps tooling more robust.
-You can interpret a variety of DevOps tools and get data that can be transformed into SLIs and SLOs to measure user happiness.
-To learn more about Blameless, sign up for the newsletter below or request a demo!
+You can interpret a variety of DevOps tools and get data that can be transformed into SLIs and SLOs to measure user happiness metrics.
+To learn more about Blameless and CD tools, sign up for the newsletter below or request a demo!